 These QTP tutorials are designed for beginners to advanced users.
 Starting from QTP basics you will learn advanced scripting all with practical examples for your easy understanding.

 Considering the big list of these QTP tutorials, we'll be publishing new articles frequently.
 Keep track of all articles in this Quick Test Professional Online training series so that you won't miss any topic.
-Follow the topics closely, practice at home on QTP trial version and ask your questions in respective article comment section.
+Follow the topics closely, practice at home on the QTP trial version and ask your questions in the respective article comment section.
 We will make sure all relevant questions get answered.

 If you are an expert QTP user please share your experience to improve this QTP training series by discussing advanced QTP concepts and answering readers' questions.

-QTP Training Series Tutorials:
+QTP Training Series Tutorials

 - Tutorial #1 – Introduction to QuickTest Professional (QTP)

 - Tutorial #2 – Working with QTP Keyword View and Expert view

 - Tutorial #3 – Adding Standard Steps From Keyword View

 - Tutorial #4 – Conditional & Loop Statements in Keyword View